 - 1 1/2 tsp baking soda

-- 1 cup (~243 grams) beet puree (or sub butternut squash, applesauce, or another hearty fruit puree with varied results)
+- 1 cup beet puree (or sub butternut squash, applesauce, or another hearty fruit puree with varied results)

 - 1/4 tsp sea salt

-- 1/2 cup (120 grams) Almond Breeze Unsweetened Original Almond Milk
+- 1/2 cup Almond Breeze Unsweetened Original Almond Milk

-- 1/2 cup (113 grams) vegan butter, softened and cut into Tablespoon-sized slices
+- 1/2 cup vegan butter (softened and cut into Tablespoon-sized slices)

-- FOR BEETS: To roast beets, preheat oven to 400 degrees F, drizzle 2 large beets with oil of choice and wrap in foil.
-Bake for 50 minutes - 1 hour, or until a knife slides through easily.
+- FOR BEETS: To roast beets, preheat oven to 400 degrees F (204 C), drizzle 2 large beets (amount as original recipe is written // adjust if altering batch size) with oil of choice, and wrap in foil.
+Bake for 50 minutes – 1 hour or until a knife slides through easily.
 Peel away skins by rubbing foil around and it should shed off easily.
-Add beets to a food processor or blender and add 1/4 cup liquid of choice (I like a mix of water and orange juice).
+Add beets to a food processor or blender and add 1/4 cup liquid of choice (I like a mix of water and orange juice // amount as original recipe is written // adjust if altering batch size).
 Blend until creamy, smooth and pourable, scraping down sides as needed.
 Otherwise, sub another fruit puree, such as applesauce, with varied results.

-- FOR CUPCAKES: Preheat oven to 375 degrees F and line 11 muffins with paper liners, or lightly grease.
+- FOR CUPCAKES: Preheat oven to 375 degrees F (190 C) and line 11 muffins (amount as original recipe is written // adjust if altering batch size) with paper liners, or lightly grease.
 Also measure out almond milk and add vinegar.
 Stir and let curdle while moving onto the next step.

 - Add baking soda to the almond milk vinegar mixture and stir.
 It should fizz.

-- Add the sugar, maple syrup and almond milk mixture to the flax egg and beat to combine.
-Then add beet puree, melted coconut oil, salt and mix.
+- Add the sugar, maple syrup, and almond milk mixture to the flax egg and beat to combine.
+Then add beet puree, melted coconut oil, and salt and mix.

-- Divide batter evenly between muffin tins (should be enough for between 11), filling 3/4 full.
+- Divide batter evenly between muffin tins, filling 3/4 full.